luluzhou1/alinush.github.io/_includes/refs.md

 [^SS21]: **Anonymous Tokens with Public Metadata and Applications to Private Contact Tracing**, by Tjerand Silde and Martin Strand, *in Cryptology ePrint Archive, Report 2021/203*, 2021, [[URL]](https://eprint.iacr.org/2021/203)

 [^SS76]: **A Fast Monte-Carlo Test for Primality**, by Solovay, R. and Strassen, V., *in SIAM Journal on Computing*, 1977, [[URL]](https://doi.org/10.1137/0206006)

+[^SSDplus21]: **Evil Under the Sun: Understanding and Discovering Attacks on Ethereum Decentralized Applications**, by Liya Su and Xinyue Shen and Xiangyu Du and Xiaojing Liao and XiaoFeng Wang and Luyi Xing and Baoxu Liu, *in 30th USENIX Security Symposium (USENIX Security 21)*, 2021, [[URL]](https://www.usenix.org/conference/usenixsecurity21/presentation/su)

 [^SSKP22e]: **Structure-Preserving Threshold Signatures**, by Mahdi Sedaghat and Daniel Slamanig and Markulf Kohlweiss and Bart Preneel, *in Cryptology ePrint Archive, Paper 2022/839*, 2022, [[URL]](https://eprint.iacr.org/2022/839)